csdavids519/SugarRush/readme.md

 - CSS code was checked with [CSS Validation Service](https://jigsaw.w3.org/css-validator/)
 - Python code has been check with a linter extension [Flake8](https://flake8.pycqa.org/en/latest/)

+### Bugs and Issues

+- Sugar Rush currently has an issue with the Stripe payment processing, unfortunately a request for deadline extension was denied therefore Sugar Rush has been submitted as is to avoid a €150 late submission fee.

 ---

 ## Credits